jadonk/beagle-tester/README.md

 * ELnn for Embest manufactured BeagleBone Blue
 * SBB for Seeed manufactured BeagleBone Black
 * SBI for Seeed manufactured BeagleBone Black Industrial
+* GPB for GHI manufactured PocketBeagle
+* SPB for Seeed manufactured PocketBeagle

 ### The final 4 characters should:
 * Be a sequential decimal number.
 If more than 10,000 boards are manufactured that week, roll over the top digit to an ASCII hex character.